Amirabs7/Tunisia-democracy-analysis/README.md

 data.csv (subset or processed data from the ERT dataset)

-README.md
-This file, providing an overview of the project and its contents.

 .Rhistory
 R session history file (can be ignored or removed if not needed).